Here are my fave hotels and other sleeps of 2008 – in no particular order:

 In January, we spent an entire week in the same place.
 That’s pretty rare, as I get restless after a few days.
 This hotel was a boat, though, the M/S Helio, cruising along the Nile.

-Fave hotels in Eastern Europe
+Fave hotels in Eastern Europe, UK and Canada

 In the Former Yugoslav Republic of Macedonia – oh, what the hell, let me be politically incorrect and call it Macedonia – I stayed one night at the Stone Bridge Hotel in Skopje.
-The hotel was nice; the main draw being its location right by – you guessed it – Skopje’s very cool, 6th century Stone bridge and only metres from the old bazaar and the old fort.
+The hotel was nice; the main draw being its location right by – you guessed it – Skopje’s very cool, 6th century Stone Bridge and only metres from the old bazaar and the old fort.
 5500 MKD (ca 90 EUR/125 USD)

 Our most interesting overnight in 2008 was spent in a private flat belonging to a lovely woman named Lubov in Tiraspol, capital of the internationally unrecognized state of Transdniestr, where the Soviet Union is still alive and kicking.
 It was weird and wonderful to go “home” to a Soviet block-of-flats, watching children play and old women knit outdoors in the late afternoon sunshine.
 Arranged through Marisha, it cost 30 EUR for the two of us.